 Forecasting is becoming more complex, with many firms striving to incorporate product, pricing, discounts, channel, and other available data to improve accuracy.
-This increase in forecasting complexity and the associated massive increase in data volume requires a Machine Learning (ML) forecasting solution.
+This increase in forecasting demand complexity and the associated massive increase in data volume requires a Machine Learning (ML) forecasting solution.
 Simply stated, traditional forecasting methods cannot scale to the massive data and SKU level forecasting that clients demand.
 That is why Halo has released HaloBoost©, the first of its kind Machine Learning system for demand forecasting.
 Tested and proven on dozens of large databases, HaloBoost© is simple to implement and

 is a powerful new tool for your planners.
-These ML forecasting solutions are aligned with the basic Halo architecture, allowing Halo customers to test into these ML solutions, see the proven accuracy gains, and then adopt ML forecasting on an evidence-and-value-add basis.
+These ML forecasting solutions are aligned with the basic Halo architecture, allowing Halo customers to test into these machine learning tools, see the proven accuracy gains, and then adopt ML forecasting on an evidence-and-value-add basis.
 In addition, ML forecasting is very fast, allowing a company to generate hundreds of thousands of SKU-level forecasts in minutes.
 And with Halo’s dashboard and report management services you can get your ML forecasting results into action quickly because the Halo system has been designed for this type of enterprise-scale, massive forecasting business case.